Water, the Origin of Hope

 The same spirit calls us—

-Calls me and each of you and each of the people in all of these pictures—
+Calls me and each of you and each of the people in all of

 It calls us to work together,